 #3 Software Provider Kaseya

 In July 2021, the US-based software provider Kaseya suffered a disastrous ransomware attack by REvil.
-To launch the attack, REvil targeted a vulnerability (CVE-2021-30116) in one of Kaseya’s remote computer management tools called Kaseya VSA.
+To launch the REvil ransomware attacks, targeted a vulnerability (CVE-2021-30116) in one of Kaseya’s remote computer management tools called Kaseya VSA.

 This infamous attack affected up to 2,000 organizations globally and its fallout lasted for weeks.
 After the attack, REvil operators boasted about it on the group’s “Happy Blog”, saying that over a million devices were infected.
 They also stated that they would provide Kaseya with a universal decryption key for a ransom of $70 million in Bitcoin.

-Counted amongst the farthest-reaching ransomware attacks to date, the Kaseya ransomware attack created problems for a broad array of public agencies and businesses.
+Counted amongst the farthest-reaching REvil attacks to date, the Kaseya ransomware attack created problems for a broad array of public agencies and businesses.

 #4 Meat Supplier JBS